Double-clutching (technique): Technique

 Although double clutching is a testing requirement when obtaining a commercial driver's license in some jurisdictions, many truckers learn to shift gears without using the clutch.
 This is known as floating gears, or float shifting, with the clutch needed only during starting and stopping.
 However, this is not recommended by non-synchro gearbox manufacturers such as Eaton as it will generally cause additional wear on the gears.

 Double clutching can be difficult to master, as it requires the driver to gauge the speed of the vehicle and throttle to the intended gear accurately; vehicle weight and road gradient are important factors as they influence the vehicle's acceleration or deceleration during the shift.

 Sometimes, truck drivers use the engine brake to help match the engine speed to the gear.
-The most common situation is with a loaded vehicle that has no split gears or half gears in the lower range, from gears 1–4.
+The most common situation is with a loaded vehicle that has no split gears or half gears in the lower range, from gears 1 to 4.
 In this case, it is especially difficult and sometimes impossible to get from 1 to 2, and sometimes even from 2 to 3 while starting on a hill.
 The problem is that by the time the engine speed has dropped sufficiently to enable a shift into the higher gear, the vehicle will have slowed down too much or possibly even stopped, making the shift impossible.
 The engine brakes, which on some models can be set to different intensities (retarding variable numbers of engine cylinders) enable a shift by dropping the engine speed quickly enough to catch the higher gear before the vehicle has decelerated too much.
 This technique, sometimes called Jake shifting, requires high skill and much practice shifting without the clutch, and is usually not recommended among truck drivers because mistakes can cause damage to the transmission.
 According to the National Highway Traffic Safety Administration (NHTSA), municipalities across the United States have banned the use of compression-release engine brakes, which includes Jake shifting, because of noise emission.